TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 See [Location Tolerance](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Experimental%20Analysis/Testing%20Data/Location%20Tolerance.md) for the table of testing data.

+See [Youtube Link](https://youtube.com/shorts/rvX_kzKgJGA) for the video testing the Location Tolerance of Position #6

 The constraint is met because the large error distance was 19.025 mm (0.749 in), which is less than the 2-in tolerance constraint.
 The overall average error distance was around 10 mm.
 This average does correlate with the expected results because the resolution of the ultrasonic sensor is 1 cm.